nimaid/LPHK/README.md

 In order of priority:
 * Add splash screen to PyInstaller executable, for feedback while loading
   * This feature of PyInstaller is in development at this very moment by [Chrisg2000 and others](https://github.com/pyinstaller/pyinstaller/issues/4354) Once it's done, I can do this!
+* Add more sound commands
+  * Use different sound library that supports playing an arbitrary number of sounds, and controlling each sound individually while it plays
+  * Add optional label argument to `SOUND`
+  * Add `SOUND_VOLUME` to set the sound volume by label
+  * Add `SOUND_STOP` to stop playing sound by label and delete the sound label
+  * Add `SOUND_ALL_*` commands to stop/change the volume of all sounds
+* Let `SOUND` use spaces in it's path if it has double quotes around it
 * Let program function as a layout editor without LP connection
   * Would probably be easier to write a "Dummy LP" class
 * Make an installer for Linux